Executive Interim Management

 Whatever the scenario, the point is the organisation has some massive challenges and without a talented CEO it faces worsening outcomes.

 Executive search finds the long-term replacement.
-Interim management provides rapid leadership talent to stabilise the situation and tackle the specific challenges the organisation is facing right now.
+Executive interim management provides rapid leadership talent to stabilise the situation and tackle the specific challenges the organisation is facing right now.
 The interim will be agreed from candidates who have successfully overcome similar challenges as chief executive in the past.

 This prevents a leadership vacuum.
 It solves business challenges, aids continuity and when the permanent placement is found, the interim will be happy to hand over and complete their assignment.

 On the face of it, this may sound like paying twice.
 But in reality it is not.
-Interim management does not charge search and attraction fees.
+Executive interim management does not charge search and attraction fees.
 It’s a day-rate basis where you only pay for what you use.

 In short, it’s a useful tool for providing top leadership talent quickly and can be combined with executive search to ensure continuity when an executive role becomes vacant.